Create a Managed Kubernetes cluster on a cloud server

 -

 Configure the number of worker nodes.
-For fault-tolerant operation of system components and the Cilium network plugin, we recommend having at least two worker nodes in the cluster; the nodes can be located in different groups:
+For fault-tolerant operation of system components and the Cilium network plugin, we recommend having at least two worker nodes in the cluster; nodes can be located in different groups:

 -